gohugoio/hugo/content/en/content-management/page-bundles.md

 ## Leaf bundles

-A _leaf bundle_ directory that contains an index.md file and zero or more resources.
+A _leaf bundle_ is a directory that contains an index.md file and zero or more resources.
 Analogous to a physical leaf, a leaf bundle is at the end of a branch.
 It has no descendants.

 ```text
 content/